TorinitTechnologies/frontend-reactjs-test/README.md

+**This Test Can Be Used For React JS / React Native / Native Android / Native iOS**

 # [Torinit Technologies Inc](https://torinit.com) - Technical Test

 This test is a part of our hiring process at Torinit.
 It should take you between 3 and 6 hours depending on your experience.